 Unnecessary Medical Tests Identified

-A new report sponsored by the American Board of Internal Medicine Foundation has documented 45 medical procedures that are often unnecessary.
+A 2012 report sponsored by the American Board of Internal Medicine Foundation has documented 45 medical tests that are often unnecessary.
 This confirms a previous study that found nearly a third of medical procedures are often unnecessary.

 The report and campaign, called “Choosing Wisely,” aims to inform consumers, patients and doctors of the unnecessary testing and treatments that are estimated to cost between $600 and $700 billion per year in the U.S.